ansyun/dpdk-wget/README.md

 3)run with ./configure with_dpdkans=yes

-before make wget, do : export RTE_ANS=/home/work/dpdk-ans 4)make clean;make
+before make wget, do these steps as the ANS project guide:

+export RTE_ANS=/home/work/dpdk-ans

+export RTE_SDK=/home/work/dpdk-stable-17.05.2

+export RTE_TARGET=x86_64-native-linuxapp-gcc

+4)make clean;make

 5)finally, the new wget is done in src/wget